andrerodrigue5/node-red-ha-custom/README.md

   - `payload.state`: the synchronized current state
   - `payload.entity_id`: an array of the affected entities
   - Any other user-defined message inside `payload`

+### 🕒 `light-scheduler` – Smart lighting schedule

+This node allows you to automate light activation based on fixed times, astronomical events (such as sunrise/sunset), or with configurable offsets.
+Ideal for scheduling lights to turn on or off at dynamic, context-aware times.

+#### Key features:
+- Scheduling based on fixed time (`HH:MM`) or sunrise/sunset
+- Allows adding or subtracting minutes from astronomical events
+- Supports control via **helper entities** (e.g. `input_boolean`, `input_datetime`, etc)
+- Calculates event times based on configured latitude/longitude
+- **Default output:**
+  - `payload.state`: `"on"` or `"off"` at the moment of transition
+  - `payload.entity_id`: the target entity or list of entities
+  - And any other custom keys within `payload` defined by the user

 ---